Understand what academic misconduct means at Sussex and what will happen if there is a concern about your work.

 The first case process does not apply to personation, fabrication of results, exam misconduct or breach of research ethics.
 Your case will go before a panel.

 Important: If you’re in the final year of an undergraduate course or the last stages of a Masters, your case will be referred to an academic misconduct panel rather than being treated as a first case.

 Academic misconduct panels

-If this is not a first case, you’ll be invited to attend an academic misconduct panel and provide a statement.
+If the first case process does not apply to you, you'll be invited to attend an academic misconduct panel and provide a statement.
 The statement should explain what happened and can help the panel understand your case.

 Panel meetings are normally held online and typically last 30 minutes.

 The panel comprises a Chairperson and two panel members, one of whom is usually a Students' Union officer.